dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/aspnet-core-module.md

 :::moniker range=">= aspnetcore-3.0 < aspnetcore-5.0"

-The ASP.NET Core Module is a native IIS module that plugs into the IIS pipeline to either:
+The ASP.NET Core Module (ANCM) is a native IIS module that plugs into the IIS pipeline to either:

 * Host an ASP.NET Core app inside of the IIS worker process (`w3wp.exe`), called the [in-process hosting model](#in-process-hosting-model).
 * Forward web requests to a backend ASP.NET Core app running the [Kestrel server](xref:fundamentals/servers/kestrel), called the [out-of-process hosting model](#out-of-process-hosting-model).